Celebrate all things Irish with these easy St. Patrick’s Day cocktails.

 From coffee and Guinness to whiskey and Baileys, I just know you’ll want to try them all.

-St. Patrick’s Day is all about celebrating Irish culture, but I think we can all agree that there’s a fair bit of drinking involved too!
+St. Patrick’s Day is all about celebrating Irish culture, but there’s a fair bit of drinking involved, too!

-So, expect lots of green, plenty of Irish cream, and even a fun shot or two.
+So, expect lots of green Irish drinks, plenty of Irish cream, and even a fun shot or two.

 These St. Patrick’s Day cocktails are ideal for your next party, but feel free to serve them year-round.